Akaion/Juno/README.md

 ### Overloads

-The first of these allows you to use `MethodInfo` datatypes that represent the methods you wish to detour in lieu of a set of classes and method names.
+In lieu of providing a set of classes and method names, you can provide a set of `MethodInfo` datatypes.

 ```csharp
 var detour = new MethodDetour(MethodInfo1, MethodInfo2);